Phone: (801) 581-4028

-Dr. Metcalf’s primary research interests include the evaluation and advancement of novel therapies for the treatment of epilepsy.
-This work also involves ongoing efforts to identify and validate new seizure models that can be used to screen and differentiate lead compounds.
+Dr. Metcalf’s primary research interests include the evaluation and advancement of novel therapies for the treatment of epilepsy and pain.
+This work also involves ongoing efforts to identify and validate new animal models that can be used to screen and differentiate lead compounds.

 Approximately one-third of patients with epilepsy continue to have seizures despite treatment with one or more drugs.
 In addition, there are several special populations of epilepsy patients, including pediatric epilepsies and genetic syndromes, for which there are little or no effective therapies.
 Therefore, the development of new compounds for various forms of epilepsy is of critical importance for the ongoing treatment of epilepsy.

 For several years, Dr. Metcalf has also been interested in the development of neuropeptide compounds for the treatment of epilepsy and pain.
 Both epilepsy and pain are conditions where currently available treatments are often inadequate for many patients, and novel targets for therapies such as neuropeptides may offer new therapeutic opportunities.

 Dr. Metcalf’s work in this area has included both pre-clinical screening of novel compounds and the late-stage testing of lead candidate compounds.
 Dr. Metcalf’s ongoing work in this area includes testing of analogs of the neuropeptide galanin, alone and in combination with other drugs, in models of epilepsy and pain, in order to identify a lead compound for progression into clinical testing.